Please ensure Javascript is enabled for purposes of website accessibility

 The Town of Clifton Park’s Fire Cope Appeals Board consists of six members and a chairman who are appointed by the Town Board for a three year term.
 The Fire Code Appeals Board reviews any appeals to the Code of The Town Of Clifton Park and has the power to grant variances from the Fire Prevention section of the Building and Fire Prevention regulations of the Town Code.

-G.R.E.E.N.
-Committee
+GREEN Committee

-Recycle Clifton Park Logo smallThe Clifton Park Government Re-Thinking Energy & Environment Now, (G.R.E.E.N.)
-Committee has been assisting and advising the Town Board on energy and environmental impacts and issues since 2007.
-The committee meets monthly to promote broad energy awareness and consumer education; advocating actions that residents can take to reduce the consumption of limited natural resources, both now and in the future.
+The Clifton Park GREEN (Government Re-Thinking Energy & Environment Now) Committee has been assisting and advising the Town Board on energy and environmental impacts and issues since 2007.
+The committee meets monthly to promote broad energy awareness and consumer education; advocating actions that residents can take to reduce the consumption of limited natural resources.
+The GREEN Committee has led efforts to improve energy efficiency in town buildings with actions, such as installing energy efficient lighting and roof top solar panels.

 Highway Safety Committee